eoprede/prusa_profiles/MK3/Slic3r/README.md

 Profile by Chris Warkocki

 I'm way slower than normal but it's time for an official update to the Slic3r 1.40 alpha 1 profile from me.
 This is very specific and targeted directly at those with issues of uneven extrusion on the MK3.
 After 3 weeks and lots of brainstorming I've taken a lot of input from smart people and tweaked the living poop out of it.
 I'm happy to say that initial prints on various MK3's show improvement to the extrusion issue.

+### pp_tpu_config
+Profile by Paul Park

+slic3r PE for my mk3.
+Been working great, use at your own risk.

+I would do the e-correct tower in PLA and change the e-correct (if needed) first.

+And always use glue or something (baby powder, windex, etc) with TPU.
+I use glue.

+For me each filament even from the same brand requires a specific temperature.
+Some need extrusion multiplier of 0.9 or 0.95.
+I use sainsmart.